michael2012z/BitBible/markdown/KJV/files/1Chr.md

 5. Micah his son, Reaia his son, Baal his son,

-6. Beerah his son, whom Tilgath–pilneser king of Assyria carried away captive: he was prince of the Reubenites.Tilgath–pilneser: also called, Tiglath–pileser
+6. Beerah his son, whom Tilgath–pilneser king of Assyria carried away captive: he was prince of the Reubenites.

 7. And his brethren by their families, when the genealogy of their generations was reckoned, were the chief, Jeiel, and Zechariah,

-8. And Bela the son of Azaz, the son of Shema, the son of Joel, who dwelt in Aroer, even unto Nebo and Baal–meon:Shema: or, Shemaiah
+8. And Bela the son of Azaz, the son of Shema, the son of Joel, who dwelt in Aroer, even unto Nebo and Baal–meon:

 9. And eastward he inhabited unto the entering in of the wilderness from the river Euphrates: because their cattle were multiplied in the land of Gilead.

-10. And in the days of Saul they made war with the Hagarites, who fell by their hand: and they dwelt in their tents throughout all the east land of Gilead.throughout…: Heb. upon all the face of the east
+10. And in the days of Saul they made war with the Hagarites, who fell by their hand: and they dwelt in their tents throughout all the east land of Gilead.

 11. And the children of Gad dwelt over against them, in the land of Bashan unto Salchah: